liangbinjie/files-mover/README.md

 Files mover

 Move files according to its type of file `(example: jpg, png, txt, etc)` from one directory to a new one.

-To start using it, just download the `exe` file. :D
+To start using it, just download the `exe` file.

 > *How to use*